MattKevan/framed-image-generator/README.md

 ### Series name

-This is the common name for a batch, eg Butterflies
+This is the common name for a batch, eg Butterflies.

 ### Output name